 Author has written 4 stories for Twilight, and Roswell.

 12/31/2015: I posted my first original story on the fictionpress.com website today.
 The story is titled "Star/Corp I: Escape from Sol.
-The blurb for the story reads as follows: In the 22nd century, the ultimate division of humankind is between the Earthers and the Spacers.
-Hatred and fear is the cause of the breach between them, and it is this division that threatens to tear the family apart.
+The blurb for the story reads as follows: In the 22nd century, the ultimate division of humankind are Earthers and Spacers.
+Hatred and fear is what separates them and is threatening to tear the Beck family apart.

 The link to the story is, https://www.fictionpress.com/~horatiozedekiahjaxx.